-For the Veterans Affairs Department, it’s always been all about the numbers.
+For the Department of Veterans Affairs, it’s always been all about the numbers.

 When asked to meet unattainable standards, the VA Medical Center in Phoenix, Arizona, struggled to fill appointments and meet the demand from veterans.